Arjun-G-Ravi/AI-Notes/01_Machine Learning/00_Introduction/00_Introduction.md

 These models are never meant to be perfect.
 They are meant to be 'good enough' to be used as an approximation.

 	“ML is data compression” – Another thought.

 ### AI, ML and DL

 ![Alt text](image.png)

-# Types of ML
+# Types of ML Algorithms
 	1. Supervised ML:
   		  • Uses labelled data for training
   		  • Regression [Predict an exact value], Classification [Predicting the class]